Israeli airstrike kills Islamic Jihad commander in Gaza home

 In Damascus, a military official said Israeli warplanes fired three missiles toward the Syrian capital, with one being destroyed by Syria’s air defenses before reaching its target.

-The two others struck the home of al-Ajouri in the Mezzeh neighborhood, the official said.
+The two others struck the home of al-Ajouri, the official said.
 Al-Ajouri’s son Muath was killed, along with his granddaughter Batoul.
 A second man identified as Abdullah Yousef Hassan was killed and nine civilians wounded, the unidentified official said according to Syrian state-media.

-Just this week Netanyahu appointed hard-line politician Naftali Bennett as Israel’s new defense minister.
-Bennett has long advocated tougher action against Palestinian militants, including a resumption of targeted killings.
+Just this week Netanyahu appointed hard-line politician Naftali Bennett as Israel’s new defense minister to fortify his political base.
+Bennett has long advocated tougher action against Palestinian militants.
 But he hasn’t taken office yet and the military said the operation had been planned long in advance.

 Short-but-frequent spasms of violence have occurred, the latest earlier this month when about 10 projectiles were fired at Israel, which accused Abu el-Atta of being behind them.